-If you upgrade to RealFlight G5.5 from G3 or G3.5, the QuickSelect menus are not accessible from the controller.
-You can, however, access them with the mouse by moving the mouse cursor over to the left side of the screen.
+You can also access the QuickSelect tabs with the mouse by moving the mouse cursor over to the left side of the screen.
 The QuickSelect tabs will appear and you may click on the desired icon.

 For additional information on how to use the QuickSelect tabs, please refer to the information contained in the section entitled QuickSelect- on page 41.